mrbmahdavi/product-purchase-prediction/README.md

 ## 📌 Note
 The visualization code for decision boundaries is included but may not be directly applicable to datasets with more than two features.
 It is provided for educational purposes.

-## 🔚 Conclusion
-The model achieved an accuracy of approximately **82.33%** on the test set.
-The decision boundary plots show how the model separates the two classes based on age and salary.